Justice in Iryna

 These crimes are considered morally reprehensible and cause for immediate retaliatory action.
 Potential sentences include punitive fines, temporary ostracism, or permanent exile[1].

-Note: There are a variety of spellcasting techniques within the school of cognitive magic that alter, suppress, or eliminate memories in their target.
+Note 2: There are a variety of spells within the school of cognitive magic that alter, suppress, or eliminate memories in their target.
 Although some memory alteration is performed consensually in a therapeutic context, undesired memory erasure can cause long-term psychological harm.
-The most destructive such spell is Mind Wipe, an incredibly advanced technique which, if cast successfully, completely erases a target's memories, reverting the target to an infantile cognitive state which can only be partially rehabilitated even after many years of therapy.
-Being a victim of Mind Wipe is widely considered to be a fate worse than death, and anyone found guilty of doing so is given the harshest possible punishments, although such cases are thankfully rare.
+The most destructive such spell is Mind Wipe, a highly advanced technique which, if cast successfully, completely erases a target's memories, reverting the target to an infantile cognitive state which can only be partially rehabilitated even after many years of therapy.
+Being a victim of Mind Wipe is widely considered to be a fate worse than death, and anyone found guilty of casting it on another person is given the harshest possible punishments, although such cases are thankfully rare.